Community Spotlight: Dr Colleen Bradford

 I come from a family of teachers so I guess you could say that teaching is in my blood.
 I think I was drawn to it because of my experiences, talents and interests.

 Q: What do you love most about your role as Clinical Director of Training at WAGPET?

 A: Lots of things!
 I love the contact with the GP registrars.
 It is so rewarding to see them plan their career and come to understand how the components of their training translates to real life general practice.
 I also like my involvement with the GP supervisors.
 They are very smart, so they keep you on your toes.

 I work with a great group of people at WAGPET.
 We work well together and I think our new structure allows us to provide a better service to our GP registrars, supervisors and training facilities.
 I love the opportunities that working at WAGPET offers - I get to go out there and find out what is going on in the GP workforce.
 I also get to visit our practices in rural WA.

-What advice would you give to some new to working in medical education?
+Q: What advice would you give to someone new working in medical education?